+- General

-- General - Works with Mac OS X 10.4 (Tiger). - Made lots of improvements to SpamSieve's parsers and tokenizer for better accuracy.
+- Works with Mac OS X 10.4 (Tiger).

+- Made lots of improvements to SpamSieve's parsers and tokenizer for better accuracy.
 To fully take advantage of this, you will need to reset SpamSieve's corpus and re-train it (e.g. with 300 recent good messages and 600 recent spams).
-However, this is certainly not required, and I expect that most people will opt for the simpler upgrade of just installing the new SpamSieve application. - Auto-training works better.
-SpamSieve is smarter about selecting which incoming messages to train itself with, so that it reaches a high level of accuracy sooner, and it is better at adapting to new types of mail that you receive. - Improved the training tips and the training section of the manual so that it's clearer what the best practices are. - When training the whitelist, SpamSieve will now create rules that match the addresses of the other recipients.
-This should reduce false positives from people who haven't previously sent you mail, but who correspond with the same people you do. - Added Update Address Book "Me" Card command. - Scriptability - Added selection AppleScript property, which can be used to get the selected token infos in the corpus or the selected rules in the whitelist or blocklist window.
-One use of this is demonstrated in a script183 that adds the addresses of the selected whitelist rules to the Address Book.

-$^{^{183} \}mathtt{http://c\text{-}command.com/scripts/spamsieve/whitelist\text{-}to\text{-}address\text{-}book}$
+However, this is certainly not required, and I expect that most people will opt for the simpler upgrade of just installing the new SpamSieve application.

+$^{250} {m http://c-command.com/spamsieve/manual-fr/}$